Yes, it’s quite far. About as far as you can go in fact.

 These scones have a twist.
 We Brits usually like them unadulterated, some people even disavow the innocent sultana-studded scone for its frivolousness, so these aren’t what you’d call traditional.
 Fresh fruit scones are common-place in American baking yet are relatively unknown across the pond.
 We love a savoury scone, chive-speckled and golden with cheese, but that’s about as far as our experimentation goes.
 I suppose when you can have the ultimate indulgence of a scone thickly spread with jam and cream then why bother with any additional fripperies?
 I’ll tell you why.

 Even though we all love that familiar dense chew of a scone, who doesn’t appreciate that sudden juicy bite of a sultana, glacé cherry or even a dried apricot?
 It elevates the pressure on our jaws and, like the jam and cream, helps the scone slide down that bit easier.
 With that in mind, pockets of sweet, oozy fresh fruit amongst the crumbly scone is that one step better.
-These fruity morsels create crannies of moisture and sweetness, almost like pools of jam, lightening the scone’s dense structure.
+The strawberries and raspberries create crannies of moisture and sweetness, almost like pools of jam, lightening the scone’s dense structure.
 Your respective fruit choices can complement or contrast the sugary jam spread on top; I roughly chopped some sweet-scented strawberries and raspberries to tumble in with the scone mix, staining my hands and the buttery clumps of flour pink, and lending some fresh tartness to the mixture.

 As a result, and this may sound like blasphemy to the devout cream tea-lover, the need for clotted cream becomes almost redundant as a mere lick of butter (plus a blob of jam) is enough, without masking the flavours of the baked berries.
 Of course, that’s not ruling out clotted cream!
 You can never have too much of a good thing… or so the saying should go.
-These mottled pink scones were packed into a plastic tub then bundled along with picnic rugs, quiche and green salad into the car, and we drove to a local garden, roses climbing up outside the greenhouses and apple trees bowed under the weight of red fruit.
+These pink-mottled scones were packed into a plastic tub then bundled along with picnic rugs, quiche and green salad into the car, and we drove to a local garden, roses climbing up outside the greenhouses and apple trees bowed under the weight of red fruit.
 We picnicked there, serving scones with jam and cream for dessert, chewing in surprised silence at their utter lightness and dolloping them with extra jam.
 It was a leaving feast after all.

 Strawberry and raspberry scones